dotnet/arcade/Documentation/Policy/AskTellMode.md

 ## Servicing
 There are a few things to keep in mind with servicing:
 - Shared infra servicing workflow and policies are [found here](ArcadeServicing.md).
-- Servicing release are basically in perpetual 'Ask' and 'Stabilization' mode.
+- Servicing release are basically in perpetual 'Stabilization' mode.